As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 The minimum number of members is seven, with no maximum.
 A public LLC must have at least two directors and one must be a natural person.

 Memoranda and articles of association are required before a company can be registered.

 REITs in Kenya are structured as trusts rather than companies.
-The properties are held in the name of a corporate trustee who is the custodian of the REIT's assets but managed by a corporate REIT manager.
+The properties are held in the name of a corporate trustee who is the custodian of the REIT's assets but they are managed by a corporate manager.
 The primary sponsor of a REIT is usually allowed majority ownership of up to 75%.
 Other investors’ stake should be a minimum of 25%.

 There are no minimum capital requirements for private LLCs or LLPs.

-The minimum value of starting assets of an I-REIT should not be less than KES300 million.
+The minimum value of starting assets of an I-REIT should be not less than KES300 million.
 For D-REITs, it is KES100 million.